pawelqs/ngs_workflows/clonality_workflow/README.md

 # Snakemake workflow for clonality analysis of WES data

 The snakemake is created to easily be run on computing clusters with SLURM.
-For `qsub` `run_cnv_workflow.sh` will need to be adjusted.

 **File under construction**